nus-cs2103-AY2324S2/ip/docs/README.md

 ## Unmark a task

-Use `unmark` to mark a task as undone by specifying the task index.
+Use `unmark <task index>` to mark a task as undone by specifying the task index.
 The task index must be a positive integer.

 Example: `unmark 1`